 Finally, as I get to the last slice of the tangerine, I notice that this part is rotten.
 I ask the Lord, “What is the meaning?”
 Then I come to understand that this is what is left in obscurity in my soul.
 It’s not only those little threads that bother me, but the deeper feelings, attitudes and thoughts that truly damage my soul; rotten it.
 Because of this, I need to be conscious of what’s really important and work to achieve the cleansing of everything inside of me that does not belong to the Lord.
 If I don’t do this, damage will continue to progress and rotten the entire fruit, and probably even affect those fruits with whom I share my life.

 From this experience, I learned that we should not get bogged down with little things.
 We need to pray, fight, persevere and dig deep, letting God do His will on us, so that one day, these fruits occur plentifully, for the glory of God, for the good of the souls and for our own sanctification.

-At the age of 32, Maria was diagnosed with breast cancer and she began a life full of physical suffering, but it was also a life with much grace and many blessings.
-It was then, in those moments of loneliness and isolation, that she was able to experience the Love of God and hear His Voice deep in her heart.
-The miracle of healing occurred and since then Maria has dedicated herself to serving the Lord.
-She does this by sharing her testimony with others in order to bring hope to suffering souls and by leading and participating in different activities such as retreats, Catholic financial ministry, Adoration of the Blessed Sacrament, and activities that help those most in need.
-She knows that nothing comes from herself, but that everything she does is a product of Divine Grace.
-Maria is confident that Jesus lives in her house and that He will never leave!
+At the age of 32, Maria Cristina was diagnosed with breast cancer and began to live a stage in her life full of physical suffering, but also a life filled with grace and blessings.
+It was then, in those moments of loneliness and isolation, that she was able to experience God’s Love and hear His Voice deep within her heart.
+Fortunately, the miracle of healing occurred and since then Maria Cristina has dedicated herself to serving the Lord.
+She knows that nothing comes from herself, but that everything is the product of Divine Grace.